rebeccapeltz/cld-webhooks/NETLIFY_DEPLOY.md

 ## Cloudinary
 Sign up for a free Cloudinary account and copy your CLOUDINARY_URL into the `CLOUDINARY_URL` variable value.

-## Sendgrid
+## SendGrid
-If you want to send email notifications, sign up for a free [Sendgrid Account](https://sendgrid.com/go/email-smtp-service-signup).
+If you want to send email notifications, sign up for a free [SendGrid Account](https://sendgrid.com/go/email-smtp-service-signup).
 Be sure to save our API_KEY somewhere.
 Create a registered sender and add to `FROM_VERIFIED_SENDER`.
 Add a recipient email in `TO_RECIPIENT`.
-Add the Sendgrid API_KEY to the `SENDGRID_API_KEY`.
+Add the SendGrid API_KEY to the `SENDGRID_API_KEY`.

 ## Netlify
 We'll be calling lambda functions from other functions so you'll need your base directory.
 This will be the URL path to the functions that you get from Netlify when you deploy this code.
 It will look something like this: `https://my-cld-webhooks.netlify.app/.netlify/functions/`.
 This project name has to be unique so, you'll usually include your name in it.